 Ethical codes and responsibilities in the helping professions.
 Federal Confidentiality Regulations, case law, scope of practice, expectations of funding bodies and managed care.
 Principles of professional behavior with clients and self-awareness of their personal boundary and value concerns.
 Importance of cultural diversity.

 MHT 2211 - Group Dynamics II

 Stages of group development, process planning, and group leadership skills.
 Advanced practice in group co-facilitation and critical analysis of group processes.
-Curative factors in groups.
+Therapeutic factors in groups.
 Laboratory group promotes personal learning while providing experiential awareness of group dynamics and stages of group development.
 Two classroom, two lab hours per week.

 MHT 2222 - Practicum II

 Second of two semesters of clinical practicum in Mental Health and Addiction Services.
 Demonstrate professional and ethical work skills with an interdisciplinary team in an agency setting.
 Awareness of diversity factors to support culturally competent practice in helping profession.
 Ethical decision making.
 American Psychological Association format to research evidenced based practices and best practice principles.
 Capstone course.
 Three and one-half classroom, fourteen clinical hours per week.

 Impact of substance use disorders on individual family members and overall family functioning.
 Focuses on the nature of addiction as a disease, its progression, symptoms and treatments.
 The nature of codependency is discussed.
 Insight is gained by the students regarding their biases about the disease of addiction.